BBBase-EHeresy/PPPub/docs/rules_manual/heroes.md

 ![](../media/rules_manual/heroic_combat_1.jpg)

 *Thorin is fighting a lone Goblin, a combat he is very likely to win.
 Because of this, his controlling player spends a Might point to declare a Heroic Combat.
-If Thorin wins the Duel roll and kills the Goblin, he will be able to move straight away and even charge a new foe â€” in which case he will also fight again following the normal order of Fights.*
+If Thorin wins the Duel roll and kills the Goblin, he will be able to move straight away and even charge a new foe — in which case he will also fight again following the normal order of Fights.*

 #### SPECIALISED HEROIC ACTIONS